cpiber/PHPInclude/README.md

 Install all dependencies: `npm install`.

-To compile, run `npm run build_self`.
+To compile, run `npm run publish` in the root directory of this repository.

 To run the 'watch' gulp task without compiling, run `npm run test` in the root directory.
 This changes into 'src' and sets the directory to '../test' (see `--cd` above).

-Alternatively you can also run any task without compiling (all options available) by changing into the 'src' direcory and running `npx gulp <task> -- [options]`.
+Alternatively you can also run any task without compiling (all options available) by changing into the 'src' directory and running `npx gulp <task> -- [options]`.